XPaladiumyX/XPaladiumyX/README.md

 **SkyXControl**
 – A powerful plugin for Minecraft (1.7 - 1.21+) that allows server owners to create custom actions through a simple GUI.
 It includes zone protection, ranks management, conditional events, and much more!

-**HypixelZombieHelper**
-– A Fabric mod improving the Hypixel Zombies mode with a customizable scoreboard and UI enhancements.

 **PremiumAdvancements**
 – A plugin that lets you create unlimited Minecraft advancements with full customization, including commands support and an easy-to-use GUI.
 ## 🚀 Looking for Developers!